Inflectra/spira-documentation/docs/External-Bug-Tracking-Integration/Using-SpiraTeam-with-JIRA-5+.md

 For many of the fields, you can **map multiple Spira field values** to the same Jira field value (e.g. Bug and Incident in Spira may both map to Bug in Jira).
 If you map the same Jira ID for different Spira field values, make sure to set "Primary" to Yes on one of the field values.
 This will be the value used when syncing from Jira to Spira.

+[^Spira releases/sprints and Jira versions/sprints are functionally different items by design]: Spira treats Releases as primary, independent artifacts with their own workflows, deep hierarchies, and testing relationships.

 #### Incidents
 === "Type"